Suwon: Early history

-The area now corresponding to Suwon has been inhabited since at the latest the early Bronze Age.
-Artifacts from that period to the early Iron Age have been found in the area, and include objects such as pottery, sculpture, and arrowheads.
-One location where these materials have been found is at Yeogisan, which is now a monument of Gyeonggi Province.
+Suwon has been inhabited since at the latest the early Bronze Age: artifacts such as pottery, sculptures, and arrowheads dating from the Bronze Age to the early Iron Age have been found in the area, including on Yeogisan, which is now a monument of Gyeonggi Province.

-During the Three Kingdoms of Korea period, the area was described as being of the territory of the statelet Mosuguk, part of the Mahan confederacy.
-The area came under the influence of Goguryeo in the late 5th century CE, and then later became part of Unified Silla (668–935).
+During the Three Kingdoms of Korea period, the area was a territory of the statelet Mosuguk, part of the Mahan confederacy.
+It came under the influence of Goguryeo in the late 5th century CE before becoming part of Unified Silla (668–935).
+Suwon then fell to Goryeo after a military campaign led by King Taejo.

-It became part of Goryeo after a military campaign led by King Taejo.
 In the 13th and 14th centuries, the area was promoted, demoted, merged, and made part of various administrative districts.
-The area then became a part of Joseon upon its founding, and in 1395 was made an administrative center of Gyeonggi Province.
+It then became a part of Joseon upon the dynasty's founding, and in 1395 it was made an administrative centre of Gyeonggi Province.

-Until the late 18th century, Suwon's administrative centre was in modern-day Annyeong-dong at the foot of Hwasan (a hill in Hwasan-dong, Hwaseong).
-In 1796, King Jeongjo relocated it to its current location at the foot of Paldalsan.
-To protect this new city, he commanded the building of Hwaseong Fortress—a protective wall around the town.
+Until the late 18th century, Suwon was administered from modern-day Annyeong-dong at the foot of Hwasan—a hill in Hwasan-dong, Hwaseong.
+In 1796, King Jeongjo relocated Central Suwon to its current location at the foot of Paldalsan, and to protect this new city, he commanded the building of Hwaseong Fortress—a protective wall around the town.

-An 1899 administrative report had the population at 49,708 people in 12,579 households.
+The town steadily grew, and an 1899 administrative report recorded a population of 49,708 people in 12,579 households.